sarkarchandan/djangotutorial-meetingplanner/README.md

   superuser` commands before running the server.
 * Now upon accessing the admin interface, we can create meeting, and appreciate Django proving us with the convenient UI option to add a room on the fly.

+## Phase III

+Model-Template-View pattern for web applications are synonymous to MVC pattern.
+Three components mode, template and views, each has fixed responsibility.
+In this phase, we add templates to our application, subsequently we make all of our components to work together.
+We call models and templates from view.
+We add view parameters in url, and we also deal with HTTP 404 bad request error, when necessary.

+> Templates are the skeleton of an HTML page.
+We generate displayable HTML content from templates.

+> Views are the components, that actually displays the data in the browser.
+Hence, they make use of the templates.
+In order to display the data in browser view make use of the models and pass the data from the models to the templates.

+* We created a template inside the `website` app in the specific location `website/templates/website/welcome.html`.
+The reason for putting the actual html template inside another website directory inside the **templates** directory is, to further modularize the app templates.
+The reason for doing this is, two or more apps can share common templates.
+  In this case, we designated, that __welcome.html__ template would be used by the website app only.
+This is not a requirement for Django, rather for better organizing our projects.
+However, putting the templates for an app inside the **templates** directory is the default option in Django.
+This is customizable via `settings.py` file of the Django project.
+This is an advanced concept, and we won't try to do it for now.
+* We could use [Jinja](https://jinja.palletsprojects.com/en/3.0.x/) syntax inside our template to implement dynamic webpage.
+In this example, we have used several variables to supply some basic data dynamically to the template from the view function.